eye-division/eyedivision-site/_clients/artweeks.markdown

 ---
-title:  "Oxfordshire Artweeks"
+title:  Oxfordshire Artweeks
-description: "Oxfordshire Artweeks"
+description: Oxfordshire Artweeks
 project_date: 2015-11-01
-logo: /assets/artweeks-logo.png
+logo: /assets/images/logos/artweeks-logo.png
-screenshot:
+screenshot: /assets/images/screenshots/artweeks2017-desktop.jpg
 site: https://www.artweeks.org
+testimonial_markdown:
+testimonial_cite:
 ---

-<strong>Oxfordshire Artweeks</strong> is the UK’s oldest and largest open studio event.
-Eye Division first re-built Artweeks’ website in 2011 and continue to manage, develop and support the service.
-For five years it has provided the ability for over 700 artists exhibiting at almost 500 venues to manage and pay for their exhibition entries online.
+**Oxfordshire Artweeks** is the UK’s oldest and largest open studio event.
+We have a long-standing relationship with Artweeks, and Alun has exhibited with them several times.
+We first re-built Artweeks’ website in 2011 and continue to manage, develop and support the service.
+The site allows over 700 artists exhibiting at almost 500 venues to manage and pay for their exhibition entries online.

 ##Features include:

-Comprehensive entry and membership forms for artists Integrated with PayPal to allow eCommerce
+* Comprehensive entry and membership forms for artists
+* Integrated with PayPal to allow eCommerce
-Event listings sorted by date, location and tag
+* Event listings sorted by date, location and tag
-Search by tags (media, region, etc.) as well as free text searching Comprehensive back-office functions, including additional search facilities and ability to export data (e.g. to spreadsheet)
+* Search by tags (media, region, etc.) as well as free text searching
+* Comprehensive back-office functions, including additional search facilities and ability to export data (e.g. to spreadsheet)

-Supported since 2012